i-love-coffee-i-love-tea/audogombleed.sh/docs/CONTRIBUTING.md

 ## How the project is laid out

 ```
-audogombleed.sh      the script — ~4K lines, one file, by design
+derakht.sh      the script — ~4K lines, one file, by design
-audogombleed.1       manpage
+derakht.1       manpage
 example.conf         example config (doubles as a CI smoke test)
 dev.conf             the project's own dev CLI — dogfood!
 release.sh           release orchestrator